 o Cut the water off for the repair.
 Open both sides of faucet to drain excess water.

-o Amendment: Bleed the system.
+o Bleed the system.
 Many systems are equipped with stop and waste values.
+(More on stop and waste valves.)
 A waste valve, in this case, allows you to drain excess water from the plumbing pipes.
 Failing this, and thinking that you probably do not have an eye for this type of value, I suggest opening a spigot at both the lowest and highest points in the house.
 This will create a venting effect that will allow you to drain most of the water from the lines.

 o Place a towel in bottom of tub to prevent damage to the tub.
 A second towel will come in handy for excess water.

 o Remove handles.
+A handle puller is essential here.
 (The plumbing book might have a depiction for the use of the handle-removal tool – otherwise, read instructions on the back if you need to.)

 o Remove sleeves, if present.
 Try to avoid using a wrench.
 If you must use a wrench, place a towel under the wrench to minimize marring of the finish on the sleeves.